 For smaller entities, APRA streamlined remuneration requirements to avoid undue regulatory burden.
 Unlike SFIs, these entities won't need to apply a material weight to non-financial measures or have a risk and conduct modifier.
-They also won't be subject to minimum deferral periods and clawback provisions, or need to conduct annual compliance checks or tri-annual effectiveness reviews of their remuneration frameworks.

-[This refinement] "strikes an appropriate balance between ensuring Australian regulations are not out of line with international and regional peers, but still robust and delivering significant skin in the game for a sufficient period of time to allow performance outcomes to be genuinely assessed, and action taken if need be "
+They also won't be subject to minimum deferral periods and clawback provisions, or need to conduct annual compliance checks or [This refinement] "strikes an appropriate balance between ensuring Australian regulations are not out of line with international and regional peers, but still robust and delivering significant skin in the game for a sufficient period of time to allow performance outcomes to be genuinely assessed, and action taken if need be."